Hermannsburg, Northern Territory: 19th century

 While the population fluctuated, there were always about 100 people living at the mission as pastoralism increased and racial issues developed.
 Hostilities escalated in 1883 during a drought which saw local Aboriginal people hunt wandering stock.
 Kempe endured trouble from the native police, who would bribe some Aboriginal men to kill their fellow tribesmen, sometimes offering them sex with the women as a reward.
 Kempe assisted Francis Gillen in bringing the notorious Constable Willshire to trial in Port Augusta.

 Fried Schwartz left the mission in 1889 due to ill health, followed by Schulze in 1891.
 Kempe lost his wife and child during childbirth and was himself suffering from typhoid, so also left the mission in 1891.
-In this way the first term of administration of he mission ended.
+In this way the first term of administration of the mission ended.

-The settlement was continued by lay workers until Pastor Carl Strehlow arrived in October 1894 (or 1895?) with his wife, Frieda Strehlow (née Kaysser).
+The settlement was continued by lay workers until Carl Strehlow arrived in October 1894 (or 1895?) with his wife, Frieda Strehlow (née Kaysser).
 Frieda was born in 1875, and had met Strehlow when he was training to be a missionary in 1892.
 After marrying in Adelaide, the couple travelled by horse and buggy to Hermannsburg.
-Many of the locals could by this time speak German, and Pastor Strehlow continued documenting the local language, and was involved with local people in Bible translation and hymn writing.
+Many of the locals could by this time speak German, and Strehlow continued documenting the local language, and was involved with local people in Bible translation and hymn writing.
 In 1896 additional construction took place of a school house, which was also used as a chapel and an eating house.
-Frieda taught the women about a healthy diet and how to help reduced child mortality.
+Frieda taught the women about a healthy diet and how to reduce child mortality.
 Severe droughts during 1897-8 and again in 1903 meant poor food production and an influx of Aboriginal people.